-How many days late can you be on a car payment, before the lender notifies a credit bureau?
-Typically, the grace period on auto loans is 10 days, but this depends on the lender and the answer should be listed under the terms and conditions of your loan.
-This is where you’ll also find the details of the loan, including your loan balance, your interest rate, the term of the loan, and the fees associated with a late or missed payment.
+Typically, the grace period on auto loans is 10 days, but this depends on the lender.
+The grace period your lender allows should be listed under the terms and conditions of your loan.
+This is where you’ll also find the details of the loan, including your loan balance, your interest rate, the term of the loan and the fees associated with a late or missed payment.

-If you can afford to pay, but simply forgot, you’ll want to pay it as soon as possible.
-If, however, you feel you can’t afford the car payment, you should get in touch with your lender and see if they would be willing to negotiate the terms of the loan.
+If you can afford to pay but simply forgot, you’ll want to pay it as soon as possible.
+But if you feel you can’t afford the car payment, you should get in touch with your lender and see if they would be willing to renegotiate the terms of the loan.

 What If I’m Late on Paying My Rent or Mortgage?

-The best way to stay on top of this payment: set up a monthly reminder for a few days before the first of the month or, if possible, set up an automatic payment so you don’t have to stress about it.
-The good thing is that you know how much you’re paying each month, so you should calculate that into your personal finances.
+One of the best ways to stay on top of your mortgage or rent payment is to set up a monthly reminder for a few days before the first of the month or, if possible, set up an automatic payment.
+Because your rent or mortgage payment is the same each month, it should be easy to calculate it into your personal finances.

 Can a Late Credit Card Payment Made Under 30 Days Still Affect My Score?

 If you make a credit card payment within the 30-day period, it generally should not be reported negatively or have any effect on your credit score.
 Beyond that time, however, there is a possibility your credit score could be affected.
 Make sure you know the terms of your credit card however, terms can vary and you don’t want any surprises.

 If it turns out your late payment has been reported, know that its impact on your score generally diminishes with time, especially if it’s an isolated event.
 Other on-time payments can help counter the negative effects of late payments.
 And, as with almost any other mistake, the sooner you realize you’ve made it and try to fix it, the less likely it is to turn into a big problem.